tomSkeleton/bake_active_to_selected/README.md

 - Selected Object \: An object which blender can work on, but is not active.
 By default a selecetd object will have its name written in orange font in the Scene Collection.

 ## Requirments
-- Your selected objects must have a single material with the same name as your active object.
+- Your selected object(s) must have a single material with the same name as your active object. e.g. if your active object is called 'Cool Guy' then your selceted object should have a single material also called 'Cool Guy'.
-- All of the relevant objects must be visible, and all other objects must be hidden.
+- All of the relevant objects must be visible, and all other objects should be hidden.
+- Your render engine must by 'cycles'.

 ## Using the Script
 - Load the script into your blender project.
 By default you can use the tabs in the top-center of the window to open the scripting workspace.
 Then use the 'open' button to open the script.